Diabetes and Nutrition Services

-Redwood Area Hospital’s Diabetes and Nutrition Center helps people of all ages manage their diabetes and nutrition needs.
+Redwood Area Hospital’s diabetes and nutrition services helps people of all ages manage their diabetes and nutrition needs.
 This includes planning meals, taking medication, exercising, testing blood sugar and coping with a different lifestyle.

 Staff work with clients to set attainable nutrition goals based on their health needs.
 From diabetes to digestive complications to obesity, nutritional counseling is an important step in achieving personal nutrition needs.